Technical crew

 The technical crew, often abbreviated to the "tech crew" or simply the "crew" (individually often known as "techies", "techs", or "technicians"), are the people employed behind the scenes ("backstage") to control all the technical aspects of creating a concert, play, musical, opera or other live performance.
 The technical crew can consist of only a few individuals, or be divided up into a multitude of positions depending on the scale and needs of a particular production.

 The roles, composition and number of workers in a tech crew can change significantly depending on the nature of an event, and often evolves as the production does.
 In a small scale production, the technical crew might consist of a single person, operating the lights and controlling the volume of the sounds and music.
 In a large scale productions, the technical crew can consist of dozens of different departments and may run into the hundreds of individuals.
 Each department has their own specific job that pertains to their area of expertise, but they are all part of the technical crew.

 Job categories

 The technical crew on a performance fall into different categories based on area of expertise and responsibilities.
 The most common categories (those encountered on the largest variety of productions) include: Stage Manager, Production Manager, Rigging, Lighting, Sound, and Technical Directors.
 Each of these departments have sub-categories, often breaking down tasks in more detail.
+These sub-categories include board of operators, assistant stage managers, and special effects technician.
+As the complexity of modern production increases, the need for more specialized roles also increases.
+It is becoming more common place to find roles like pyrotechnician, automation technicians, and projection designers, particularly in large-scale performances.

 Responsibilities

-Theatre technical crew have significant responsibilities with regard to ensuring that a production runs smoothly.
-A Stage Manager has to give the cue to the Audio Engineer and Lighting Technician, signal the performers when they are on, ensure that the stage is all set and safe for the performance, etc.
+Theatre technical crew have significant responsibilities in regards to ensuring that a production runs smoothly.
+A Stage Manager has to give the cue to the Audio Engineer and Lighting Technician, signal the performers when they are on, ensure that the stage is all set and safe for the performance.
+Technical crew members that are in charge of special effects such as pyrotechnics, fog dispersal, and strobe lighting must have perfect and synchronized execution.
+The responsibilities usually extend into equipment maintenance, tech rehearsals, post-show breakdowns, etc.